XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Contacts get_contacts(xero_tenant_id, opts)

-Allows you to retrieve all contacts in a Xero organisation
+Retrieves all contacts in a Xero organisation

 ### Example